Distinct Types of Parent Hamiltonians for Quantum States: Insights from the $W$ State as a Quantum Many-Body Scar: state as an eigenstate/QMBS

-Since $\ket{\bar{0}}_{X^c}$ and $\ket{W}_{X^c}$ are linearly independent, we obtain that $g_X \ket{W}_X = \lambda\ket{W}_X$ and $g_X\ket{\bar{0}}_X = \lambda\ket{\bar{0}}_X$.
-The latter condition directly implies that $g_X \ket{\bar{0}} = \lambda \ket{\bar{0}}$. \end{proof} The following two corollaries follow directly from this proposition. \begin{cor} $\hat{N}_{\rm tot}$ is not a superposition of strictly local non-Hermitian operators that have $\ket{W}$ as an eigenstate. \end{cor} \begin{proof} Using Prop.~\ref{prop:HXdegW0}, it immediately follows that $\hat{N}_{\rm tot}$ cannot be spanned by general, i.e., including non-Hermitian strictly local operators since the former splits the degeneracy between $\ket{W}$ and $\ket{\bar{0}}$ whereas the latter keeps them degenerate. \end{proof} From the above proposition and corollary, it follows that there is only one equivalence class of type II Hamiltonians, as we will show in the following corollary. \begin{cor} There exists only one equivalence class of type II parent Hamiltonians of $\ket{W}$, with $H_{\rm ImHop}$ being a representative member.
+From the above proposition and corollary, it follows that there is only one equivalence class of type II Hamiltonians, as we will show in the following corollary. \begin{cor} There exists only one equivalence class of type II parent Hamiltonians of $\ket{W}$, with $H_{\rm ImHop}$ being a representative member.
 All other type II Hamiltonians can be written as additions of type I Hamiltonians upon $H_{\rm ImHop}$. \end{cor} \begin{proof} This follows immediately from the ability to write a generic extensive-local Hamiltonian $H$ in the form of Eq.~\eqref{eq:HW}, where we have shown in Corollary~\ref{cor:Ntotnotnonherm} that $\hat{N}_{\rm tot}$ is not a type II Hamiltonian.
 We see that all other terms are encapsulated in $h_X$, so there is only one equivalence class of type II Hamiltonians. \end{proof} \begin{prop} There is only one equivalence class of type III parent Hamiltonians of $\ket{W}$, with $\hat{N}_{\rm tot}$ being a representative member.
 All other type III Hamiltonians can be written as additions of type I and II Hamiltonians. \end{prop} \begin{proof} We have already shown in Corollary~\ref{cor:equivalenceHII} that $H_{\rm ImHop}$ is a type II Hamiltonian, and thus only $\hat{N}_{\rm tot}$ remains in Eq.~\eqref{eq:HW}, as a result of Thm.~\ref{thm:HW}.
 From Cor.~\ref{cor:Ntotnotnonherm} we know that $\hat{N}_{tot}$ is not a superposition of strictly local non-Hermitian operators.
 Thus, it follows that $\hat{N}_{\rm tot}$ is a type III Hamiltonian, of which there is only one equivalence class. \end{proof} Now that we have fully understood the Hamiltonian equivalence classes for $\ket{W}$, we will use our knowledge to explore asymptotic scars in the context of this system.